Xinyuan-LilyGO/LilyGo-LoRa-Series/docs/en/LilyGo_LoRa_Series_Quick_Start_On_TTN.md

  /*
 @@ -171,12 +171,3 @@
  #else
- #error "Please select the version you purchased in utilities.h"
+ #error "For the first use, please define the board version and model in <utilities. h>"
  #endif
 ```